opencog/atomspace/examples/pattern-matcher/README.md

 The first four examples provide a basic introduction to basic pattern matching.

-* `satisfcation.scm` -- Determining satisfiability of a query.
+* `satisfaction.scm` -- Determining satisfiability of a query.
 * `glob.scm`         -- Matching multiple atoms at once.
 * `choice.scm`       -- Using the ChoiceLink to explore alternatives.